Get

 • $115–$375 per month

-When you add everything up, you quickly start to realize just how much owning a Thai Bangkaew is going to cost you each month.
-This doesn’t mean you shouldn’t get one, but it does mean that you need to take a step back and go into the ownership process with your eyes wide open.
+When you add everything up, you quickly start to realize just how much owning a Thai Bangkaew will cost you each month.
+This doesn’t mean you shouldn’t get one, but you need to take a step back and go into the ownership process with your eyes wide open.

-Once you budget the right amount for your pet, you can simply sit back and enjoy your time with them each day!
+Once you budget the right amount for your pet, you can simply sit back and enjoy your time with them!

 Additional Costs to Factor In

-While everything we’ve highlighted above will cover the usual day-to-day expenses that come with owning a Thai Bangkaew, there are a few additional expenses you’ll need to consider before getting one.
+While everything we’ve highlighted above will cover the usual day-to-day expenses that come with owning a Thai Bangkaew, there are a few additional expenses you’ll need to consider.

-First, when you travel, you’ll either need to pay more for a pet-friendly hotel to bring them, or you’ll need to pay for someone to pet sit for you.
+First, when you travel, you’ll either need to pay more for a pet-friendly hotel or pay for someone to pet-sit for you.
 You also might need specialized training for any behavioral issues that might come up, and as your pup is learning their way around their new environment, it’s normal for them to have a few accidents here and there.

-They might chew on your furniture a bit or cause some other sort of damage you’ll need to pay to fix.
+They might chew on your furniture or damage a personal item you’ll need to pay to fix.
 It all comes with owning a pet and you need to factor those expenses in before you bring one home.

 Owning a Thai Bangkaew on a Budget

 First, consider purchasing supplies in bulk.
-While you’ll spend a bit more upfront, you’re usually spending less per item, allowing you to save some money in the long run.
+While you’ll spend a bit more upfront, you usually spend less per item, saving some money in the long run.

 Another option you’ll want to consider is getting above-average pet insurance.
-These plans often offer preventative packages and higher reimbursement rates (some even up to 100%) that allow you to know exactly how much you will spend month to month.
+These plans include preventative packages and higher reimbursement rates (some even up to 100%) that allow you to know exactly how much you will spend monthly.

 Saving Money on Thai Bangkaew Care

-If you are looking to save some money on caring for your Thai Bangkaew you should keep an eye on local marketplace groups for supplies you might need.
-If you’re purchasing things second-hand, it’s usually more affordable than buying them new.
+If you are looking to save money on caring for your Thai Bangkaew, you can ask your friends and family for used dog supplies.
+If you’re purchasing them second-hand, it’s more affordable than buying them new.
+You can also make DIY toys and supplies and check online marketplaces and pet supply stores for discounts and coupons.

 Conclusion

-Getting and caring for a dog isn’t cheap, and if you want to do it properly, you need to know what you’re getting into.
-It’s going to cost you a few hundred dollars just to get everything you need for them, and from there, you’re going to have to spend a few hundred dollars each month just to care for them.
+Caring for a Thai Bangkaew isn’t cheap, but they’re more affordable than many purebred dogs and hybrids.
+It will cost you a few hundred dollars just to get everything you need for them, and from there, you will have to spend a few hundred dollars each month just to care for them.

 It might seem like a lot, but it’s what you need to ensure your dog is getting the best possible care and living in a happy and healthy environment!